lukepuplett/notes/gcp/artifact-registry.md

 ### Choose a shell

-- Cloud Shell is hosted in the Control and has Docker and the gcloud SDK.
+- Cloud Shell is hosted in the Console and has Docker and the gcloud SDK.
 - Local; install all the bits.

 **Important** - On Windows and Linux, the user running Docker needs to be added to the Docker security group to interact with registries.